Bark Parental Control Review 2024: Is It Worth the Cost?

 Weapons

-I like that Bark can detect when your child switches or creates an alternative account.
-This helps prevent your child from creating a secret profile to circumvent Bark’s monitoring.
+I like that Bark can detect when your child switches to or creates an alternative account or if your child’s profile on social media is set to public instead of private.
+This helps prevent your child from creating a secret profile to circumvent Bark’s monitoring and stop strangers from being able to see your kid’s photos or videos on social media.
 In addition, I think it’s great that any app or platform you’re monitoring on the account level will be monitored regardless of what device your child is using (so long as they’re still using their own account).

 Bark lets you adjust the sensitivity of its monitoring algorithm by letting you turn alerts on or off for each category of potential issues and for each child.
 This lets you give leniency to older or more mature children to browse freely when it comes to certain things like profanity without receiving alerts, while ensuring you’re still notified each time a younger child encounters a potential issue.